CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY • GOALS • April 2019

-The human family seems to dominate the middle of this chart, yet the time epoch for humanity’s existence is entirely within a very small slice at the end of notation 202.
+The human family seems to dominate the middle of this chart, yet the time epoch for humanity’s existence is entirely within a very small slice within notation 202.
 What is the correlation, the working relation, between the current time and the other notations?
 Are all notations concurrent, active and forever?
 What does that imply about the nature of space and time?
 When the chart is divided into thirds, the small-scale universe is extremely small.
 It goes from the Planck Length to about the size of the fermion.

 This particular view of the small-scale universe is virtually unknown yet it has a substantial amount of data waiting to be properly analyzed.
 We reached out to many of the finest scholars for their inputs.
 Everybody seemed puzzled.